SUSSBIA/fabric-onboarding-experience/05-persona-pathways/README.md

 Before selecting a pathway, users should confirm:

 - [ ] I know my main purpose for using Fabric
-- [ ] I know whether I am consuming, building, engineering, modelling, coordinating, or experimenting
+- [ ] I know whether I am consuming, building, analysing, engineering, modelling, coordinating, owning, or experimenting
 - [ ] I know that onboarding starts in the sandbox workspace
 - [ ] I know what data I am allowed to use in sandbox
 - [ ] I understand that sandbox outputs are not production assets